microsoft/r-server-hospital-length-of-stay/web-developer.md

 <h2>Prediction LOS</h2>
 <hr/>

 A connection to the `Hospital_R` database is set up in  **server.js**.
-If you deployed the solution from the Azure AI Gallery, the user name and password you chose has been inserted as well.
+If you deployed the solution using the <b>Deploy To Azure</b> button, the user name and password you chose has been inserted as well.
 Otherwise, open the file and supply your SQL username and password.

 ```javascript
     var connectionConfig = {